 The emphasis of your selection criteria, and the part which will set you apart from other candidates, will be your approach to the challenge.

 Was there a particular methodology you adopted for the situation?

 Were there challenges you anticipated early and remedied?

 What technical skills did you employ, and what personal attributes?

-These are things to keep in mind when writing your approach.
+These are things to keep at the forefront of your mind when writing your approach.